Netcentric/netcentric.github.io/README.md

 - [x] Add About content
 - [x] Remove demo content
 - [x] Remove demo content images
+- [ ] Add some NC color touches
+- [ ] Get rid of the SAsS mixins for transforms, etc.
 - [ ] See if we can unused JS/CSS
 - [ ] Performance checks